LabChameleon/labchameleon.github.io/_pages/projects.md

   <summary>VisualSort</summary>
   <p>
 My Computer Science teacher wrote an official textbook for high school students, which was used in schools across the state of North-Rhine Westphalia to teach Computer Science.
-To support students' understanding, I developed a Java application that visualizes different sorting algorithms.
+To support students' understanding, I developed a Java application that visualises different sorting algorithms.
 The program was featured in the book and included in the official supplementary material.
 </p>
 <p>